 Private Sub Worksheet_PivotTableUpdate _ (ByVal Target As PivotTable) Dim wsMain As Worksheet Dim ws As Worksheet Dim ptMain As PivotTable Dim pt As PivotTable Dim pfMain As PivotField Dim pf As PivotField Dim pi As PivotItem Dim bMI As Boolean On Error Resume Next Set wsMain = ActiveSheet Set ptMain = Target Application.EnableEvents = False Application.ScreenUpdating = False For Each pfMain In ptMain.PageFields bMI = pfMain.EnableMultiplePageItems For Each ws In ThisWorkbook.Worksheets For Each pt In ws.PivotTables If ws.Name & "_" & pt <> _ wsMain.Name & "_" & ptMain Then pt.ManualUpdate = True Set pf = pt.PivotFields(pfMain.Name) bMI = pfMain.EnableMultiplePageItems With pf .ClearAllFilters Select Case bMI Case False .CurrentPage _ = pfMain.CurrentPage.Value Case True .CurrentPage = "(All)" For Each pi In pfMain.PivotItems .PivotItems(pi.Name).Visible _ = pi.Visible Next pi .EnableMultiplePageItems = bMI End Select End With bMI = False Set pf = Nothing pt.ManualUpdate = False End If Next pt Next ws Next pfMain Application.EnableEvents = True Application.ScreenUpdating = True End Sub

 Download the Sample File

-To see the steps for copying the code into your worksheet, and an explanation of how the code works, you can watch this short Excel video tutorial.
+To see the steps for copying the code into your worksheet, and an explanation of how the code works, watch this short video.